 None of the children here are orphans and most are here with siblings.
 For all of them, their parents (or single parent) are unable to raise them due to financial need.
 Many end up at the Home due to governmental referrals from San Pedro Sula although some parents or other relatives hear about the Home and ask to bring their children (or grandchildren) here.

-Milton (19) and Glenda (17) are siblings and their mother lives in a community far from Azacualpa.
-They have three older siblings who went to live at another home and one has since passed away.
-Milton graduated from Agricultural school and is currently working at Ministries of Faith.
+Glenda’s (18) mother lives in a community far from Azacualpa.
+She have four older siblings who went to live at another home and one has since passed away.
+Milton graduated from Agricultural school, he used to live at the Home but moved out last year.
 He plans on enrolling in the Honduran Navy this upcoming winter.
 Glenda spends her days helping and learning from Mariana in the kitchen.

 Carlos Noel (18) has two siblings that have graduated from Ministries of Faith.
 His mother died some years ago; the whereabouts of their father is unknown.
 They have six older brothers and sisters who visit occasionally.
 Carlos is enrolled in the agricultural school close to Azacualpa.